gjermundgaraba/bjaanes.github.io/_posts/2015-01-17-6-reasons-why-reading-books-is-important-for-developers.md

 &nbsp;

 After early school years I became “too busy” to read books.
-There was “important&#8221; gaming to be done, friends to hang with, girls to be chased.
+There was “important" gaming to be done, friends to hang with, girls to be chased.
 I think that might have been a bad move (not doing those things, just the stop reading part), because my writing got a lot worse.
 Even still, I am struggling a lot writing this blog post right now (and I am reading a lot more these days).

 &nbsp;